 Siemens To Invest $150M In Dallas-Fort Worth Manufacturing Plant

-New high-tech manufacturing plant will support U.S. data centers, adoption of artificial intelligence.
-Additional U.S. manufacturing investments bring total to $500M, 1,700 jobs.
+Siemens' new Dallas-Fort Worth high-tech manufacturing plant will support U.S. data centers, adoption of artificial intelligence.
+Additional U.S. manufacturing investments total $500M, 1,700 jobs.

 In Dallas-Fort Worth, Texas, Siemens will invest $150 million in a new high-tech manufacturing plant to help power American data centers and critical infrastructure.
 The plant will produce state-of-the-art reliable and efficient electrical equipment.
 It will enable accelerated growth of U.S. data centers — which is being driven by the exponential adoption of generative artificial intelligence (AI) — and ensure secure operation of critical infrastructure.
 This investment specifically supports long-term customers in the data center industry, where demand is expected to grow by around 10 percent annually through 2030.